thecem/octopus_germany/README.md

 ```yaml
 LOG_API_RESPONSES = True
 ```
-After restarting HA the API-Response and additional information will be in debug log.
+After restarting HA the API-Responses and additional information will be in debug log.

 ## Support